Darshanmp1/moodify/README.md

 2. **Install the dependencies** pip install -r requirements.txt

-3.Set up Spotify Developer Credentials (optional if using predefined links):
+3. Set up Spotify Developer Credentials (optional if using predefined links):

    Create an app at Spotify Developer Dashboard

    Copy the Client ID and Client Secret.

    Update the values in recommend_music.py:

    SPOTIFY_CLIENT_ID = "your_client_id"

    SPOTIFY_CLIENT_SECRET = "your_client_secret"